RhysJones1/Learn-Java/Fundamentals/MortgageCalculatorProjectOOP/out/production/MortgageCalculatorProjectOOP/README.md

 # Mortgage Calculator Project

+## Program Quick Guide

+* Main Class: Executes the Program
+* Console Class: Takes the users input
+* Calculator Class: Completes the necessary calculations
+* Report Class: Generates the Mortgage reports

+## Background to the Improvements

 In the previous version of the Mortgage calculator it was very procedural.
 While this isn't necessary bad, if we were to make enhancements to the project, the main method is going to get bigger and in turn, become more difficult to maintain.